rozumden/DeFMO/README.md

 The textures are from the DTD dataset: https://www.robots.ox.ac.uk/~vgg/data/dtd/.
 The exact split used in DeFMO is from the "Neural Voxel Renderer: Learning an Accurate and Controllable Rendering Tool" model and can be downloaded here: https://polybox.ethz.ch/index.php/s/9Abv3QRm0ZgPzhK.

+Backgrounds for the training dataset are from the VOT dataset: https://www.votchallenge.net/vot2018/dataset.html.
+Backgrounds for the testing dataset are from the Sports1M dataset: https://cs.stanford.edu/people/karpathy/deepvideo/.

 Then, insert your paths in renderer/settings.py file.
 You also need Blender 2.79b with Python enabled.
 Then, use run_render.py to generate the dataset.
 Please note that the full training dataset with 50 object categories, 1000 objects per category, and 24 timestamps takes up to 1 TB of storage memory.

 ### Evaluation real-world datasets